TrademarkTrademark

 "Show me all failed or errored runs from the last 24 hours.
 For each one, include the workspace, the environment it belongs to, and a summary of what the plan log says went wrong."

-Plan log summaries transform bare failure lists into actionable diagnostics.
-For additional risk separation, add: "separate production from non production environments, and group any non production workspaces that share the same error type."
+Plan log summaries turn a bare list of failures into something you can actually act on.
+To separate the risk further, add: "separate production from non production environments, and group any non production workspaces that share the same error type."

 3. Drift Triage